Warid Congo: Products and services

 friends and family service, and Warid Xpress.

 In addition to sending and receiving SMS service, voicemail, voice based messaging service SMS Koza, end call notification on call completion, IVR, and USSD recharge are included in the prepaid base Warid connection.
 Other value added services such as mobile internet and waiting tone under the brand of WaridNet and WaridMusik can also be availed.

 Mobile banking

 In February 2012, Warid Congo announced the launch of Warid Mobicash over its network.
 Mobicash service facilitates customers to have money transaction even more secure.
 Moreover, payments can be transferred through the mobile phones and this service is available on all models of mobile phones and carriers.
-This is simple service, easy to use and open to everyone with no complications to download software and no restrictions for registration.
+This service is open to everyone with no complications to download software and no restrictions for registration.